Skip to content

 Many services have emerged in the market to provide these services: Unchained, Keeper, Nunchuk, and even personal consultants offer new off-ramps all around the world for people to take their bitcoin off of centralized exchanges into their own self custody.
 By choosing a collaborative custody setup, you can designate these services or other trusted parties as co-signers in your multisig setup.

 Traditional multisig wallets can introduce a large technical barrier for many people who may not be as familiar with the Bitcoin protocol.
-Collaborative custody aims to streamline this user experience so that people can set up safe and secure multisig custody setups with third parties of their own choosing while mitigating risk and keeping the process as simple as possible.
+Collaborative custody aims to streamline this user experience so that everyday people can set up safe and secure multisig custody setups with third parties of their own choosing while mitigating risk and keeping the process as simple as possible.

 How Collaborative Custody builds on multisig